-The decision to quit drinking is one that can truly change your life.
+The decision to quit drinking can truly change your life.
 If you know that you drink more than you should or loved ones have told you that they are concerned about your drinking habits, it’s probably time to consider making a change.

 Do You Have a Drinking Problem?

 Before we go any further, let’s determine the severity of the situation.
-If you have a glass of wine a couple of times each month, and you don’t experience any alcohol-related problems, you likely don’t need to worry about being dependent or addicted to alcohol.
+If you have a glass of wine a couple of times each month.
+You don’t experience any alcohol-related problems, you likely don’t need to worry about being dependent or addicted to alcohol.

 On the other hand, there are behaviors that can indicate a drinking problem.
 The team at Alcohol Rehab Guide has identified eight common symptoms of alcohol dependency.
 Here is their list:

 - Giving excuses for drinking like stress, dealing with kids and so on

 - Choosing to drink rather than tend to personal obligations or responsibilities

 - Isolating yourself from friends and family

 - Drinking alone or keeping it a secret

 - Changing your social group for reasons related to alcohol